 Michelangelo Iconoclastia

-But when considering the appearances of each image across the different volumes, families of images imbued by their shared visual origin take stage, like instances of a transfigurational source.
+But when considering the appearances of each image across the different volumes, families of images imbued by their shared visual origin take center stage, like instances of a transfigurational source.